-Then I will talk about Godel's theorems and modern developments: the Paris-Harrington Principle, Harvey Friedman's machinery, Andreas Weiermann's Phase Transition Programme and my own recent results, some joint with Michiel De Smet and Zachiri McKenzie.
+Then I will talk about Gödel's theorems and modern developments: the Paris-Harrington Principle, Harvey Friedman's machinery, Andreas Weiermann's Phase Transition Programme and my own recent results, some joint with Michiel De Smet and Zachiri McKenzie.
 I will give some sketches of proofs but will not overload the lectures with technical details.
 Instead I will concentrate on new and old ideas in modern unprovability theory and explanations about the methods of finding and proving unprovability.

 Here are some important questions that will guide us throughout this tutorial.
 How does one prove that something is unprovable?
-What are t"yes" to a mathematical question and then reason in another, incompatible way and get the answer "no"?
+What are the reasons for unprovability?
+What are the sources of unprovability in mathematics?
+Is it possible to argue in one way and get the answer "yes" to a mathematical question and then reason in another, incompatible way and get the answer "no"?